AnonymousX86/enigma-bot/docs/README.md

 It was very simple bot, it was presenting some useful data for economic browser game.
 Then I wanted to make something bigger and started to code `3N1GM4` bot.

-All functionalities should get data from SQL databases.

 [comment]: <> (TODO - Add links to commands, leading to code)

 ## [Admin](https://github.com/AnonymousX86/Enigma-Bot/blob/master/enigma/cogs/admin.py)